rm511130/02-14-2019-SpringBoot-Actuators/README.md

 # PCF-Training-02-14-2019
 Interesting topics for Devs and Ops who use and/or support PCF

-- cf update-cli plugin
--

 # [Spring-Boot Actuators](https://docs.pivotal.io/pivotalcf/2-4/console/using-actuators.html)

 When running a Spring Boot App, do you see the Spring Boot symbol on Apps Manager?

+If you don't, you will by the end of this section.

 ![](https://github.com/rm511130/PCF-Training-02-14-2019/blob/master/images/Do-you-see-this.png)

-If you don't, you will by the end of this section.

 **1. Let's start by cloning a demo Spring Boot App:**